3 Electronic signature benefits for banks and credit unions

-Implementing new technology can often be met with skepticism.
-Why fix something that isn’t broken?
-Just because it isn’t broken, per se, doesn’t mean it’s perfect.
-Take signatures, for example.
-It’s hard to comprehend something as simple as a signature can be an obstacle to a financial institution’s speed and growth.
-But when you consider how many times a loan document has to be held up to wait for a signature, faxed or mailed to acquire a signature or checked for a signature before being pushed along in the process, it’s easy to see how the inefficiencies can add up.
+It’s hard to comprehend how something as simple as a signature can hinder a financial institution’s speed and growth.
+But when you consider how many times loan officers must wait for a signature, fax or mail a document to acquire a signature, or double-check for a signature before advancing in the loan process, it’s easy to see how small inefficiencies can add up to a long delay.

-In recent years, digital signatures have been widely accepted as the most advanced, secured and effective way to obtain a signature.
-With the influx of online businesses and brick-and-mortar stores taking their products and services online, it’s no surprise that electronic signatures have boomed.
-In fact, the digital signature is forecasted to see a compound annual growth rate (CAGR) of 26.5 percent over the next 5 years, and the primary driver behind the growth is through increased adoption in the banking, financial services and insurance sector, according to P&S Market Research.
-Banks and financial institutions that adopt electronic signatures can expect an array of benefits such as:
+In recent years, digital signatures have been widely accepted as the most advanced, secure, and effective way to obtain a signature.
+With the influx of online businesses and brick-and-mortar stores taking their products and services online, especially after the pandemic, it’s no surprise that electronic signatures have boomed.
+The digital signature is forecasted to increase from $4.0 billion in 2021 to USD 16.8 billion by 2026, according to Marketsandmarkets.
+A major factor expected to drive that growth is the increased investment in electronic documents by governments and financial institutions.
+Thanks to industry improvements and updates, banks and credit unions that adopt electronic signatures can expect an array of benefits such as:

-The lending process can be a long, drawn out ordeal, which can be equally frustrating to the customer and the institution.
+The lending process can be a long, drawn-out ordeal that is equally frustrating to the customer and the financial institution.
 Many loan applications filled out by a borrower will require signatures from multiple people and businesses.
-When agreements are sent out on paper or via fax, it can be challenging to know where customers are at in the signing process.
-Electronic signatures allow for greater transparency for institutions to see where customers are in the signing process, giving bankers the ability to take action to move it along the process by sending reminder emails or sending it to a different signer altogether.
+When agreements are sent out on paper or via fax, it can be challenging to know where customers are in the signing process.
+Electronic signatures bring greater transparency by allowing institutions to keep tabs on a document as it moves from signee to signee.
+This allows staff to take action if the loan gets stalled in the signing process by sending reminder emails or sending it to another party for completion.
 As an added benefit, electronic signatures help foster customer satisfaction.
-When borrowers can utilize digital signatures, they don’t have to take time out of their schedule to head down to a branch to sign anything or turn any paperwork.
+Borrowers who utilize digital signatures don’t have to take time out of their schedule to head down to a branch to sign anything or turn in any paperwork.

 As they say, time is money.
-Digitizing the lending process from end to end gives institutions the capacity to take on more loans and grow their portfolio.
-In addition to saving costly time, electronic signatures also save institutions valuable dollars that go toward the costs of materials tied to underwriting.
-Think: paper costs, printing costs, mailing costs, etc. Any issues with the document?
-No need to reprint it and start over again if the bank is using electronic signatures.
+Digitizing the lending process from beginning to end gives institutions the capacity to take on more loans and grow their portfolio.
+In addition to saving time, electronic signatures also save institutions the costs of print materials tied to underwriting.
+Think paper costs, printer maintenance costs, mailing costs, etc. Any typos or other issues within the document?
+There is no need to reprint it and start over if the bank uses electronic signatures.
 According to Ombud Open Research, companies that utilize electronic signature solutions save an average of $20 per document and reduce turnaround times by 80 percent.
-Electronic signatures help institutions save money, while also giving them more time to find opportunities to grow.
+Electronic signatures help institutions save money while also giving them more time to find opportunities to grow.

-Paper documentation can easily be tampered with and signatures can be forged.
-Even if papers are locked away in filing cabinets, there’s still a risk of documents being stolen, lost or misplaced.
-Electronic signatures offer more security for signature verification and for storage.
-To verify individuals by their electronic signature, companies like Adobe Sign use encryption verification technology known as Public Key Infrastructure (PKI) technology, which offers the highest verifiable standard for identifying an individual.
-Once a completed copy of any document is signed, it’s returned right back to the sender.
+Paper documentation can easily be tampered with, and signatures can be forged.
+Even if papers are locked away in filing cabinets, there’s still a risk of stolen, lost, or misplaced documents.
+Electronic signatures offer more security for signature verification and storage when platformed by a trusted provider, such as Adobe Sign.
+Digital signatures are cryptographically bound to the signed document and can be verified.
+When you use a digital certificate obtained from a reputable third party, the resulting digital signature is virtually impossible to spoof.
+This verification technology, known as public key infrastructure, offers the highest standard for identifying an individual.
+And rather than being stored in a file cabinet or mailed from an office, once a completed copy of any document is signed, it’s returned to the sender.

-Financial institutions are at a unique crossroads of needing to accommodate the growing evolution toward self-service, while still being expected to create personal relationships with customers.
-Electronic signatures help prevent the headaches and hassles of getting documents signed, while giving financial institutions the time to focus on their customers and their growth.
+Financial institutions are at a unique crossroads of needing to accommodate the growing evolution toward self-service while still being expected to create personal relationships with customers.
+Electronic signatures help prevent the headaches and hassles of signing documents while giving staff the time to focus on their customers and their growth.